Asthma and Schools

 - Are students allowed to carry and use their own asthma medications, or do they have quick and easy access to medicines?

-- Does the school have a standing order and rescue medicines available in the event of an emergency or if the students forgets his/her medicine?
+- Does the school have a standing order and rescue medicines available in the event of an emergency or if the students forget his/her medicine?

 - Do all students with asthma have Asthma Action Plans on file at the school?